 Site-Wide Remedial Action (RA)

-- The Remedial Action continued with two main efforts: the investigation of the soils under the foundation of American University’s (AU) former Public Safety Building PSB; and the final geophysical surveys for potential WWI munitions at 92 residential properties and 13 city/federal properties.
+- The Remedial Action efforts continued in August with the two main efforts: the final geophysical surveys for potential WWI munitions at 92 residential properties and 13 city/federal properties and the efforts to continue investigating the soils under the foundation of American University’s (AU) former Public Safety Building (PSB).

 Restoration Advisory Board (RAB)